AryanPadmanabhan/aryanpadmanabhan/README.md

 **Project Signol** – *JavaScript, Python*
 - Engineered a backtesting environment with an algorithm achieving 82% accuracy, utilized by over 1,200 users to generate $5.7M in profits.

-**Scriptify** - *TypeScript, Python, React, Flask, Firebase, Google Cloud*
-- Led the development of a web application converting handwritten code into executable code using a full-stack application framework and AI/ML models for code recognition & conversion.

 ---